 The Best Steakhouse in Every State

 For all the meat-eaters out there, the pinnacle of a delicious dinner is a juicy steak.
 Perfectly pan-seared, seasoned, and tender, steak satisfies the most carnivorous of appetites.
 Whether you like it super rare or just a little on the done side, we've assembled the very best steakhouses each state has to offer based on publications and reviews.
 Get ready for a road trip!

 ALABAMA: George's Steak Pit in Sheffield

 George's has been in business since 1950, now under the operation of the original owners' son, Frank Vafinis.
 What makes this spot unique is its cooking method, featuring steaks grilled over an open flame made from burning hickory wood logs.
-The pit creates beautiful steak that's fully complemented with potatoes, salad, and vegetables.
+The pit creates a beautiful steak that's fully complemented with potatoes, salad, and vegetables.
 Locals and visitors both love the atmosphere and come often for delicious food.

 ALASKA: Club Paris in Anchorage

 Appearances can be deceiving.
 You might not think you are in the best spot in Anchorage for steak by this restaurant's appearance, but don't be fooled by the dive bar atmosphere.
 Club Paris is widely known for insanely tasty steak, cocktails, and outstanding service.
 Do yourself a favor and get the 4-inch thick filet mignon.
 Reviewers have consistently named it the best they've ever had.